 How do you approach the process of designing a flight vehicle?
 Engineers start with what is a fixed, given quantity -- such as the size and shape of the egg payload and its cushioning and the altimeter -- and with what the mission performance requirements are.
-In this case the requirement is to go to 800 feet and stay up for 46-48 seconds, and then make a safe return to earth at the end.
+In this case the requirement is to go to 775 feet and stay up for 41-43 seconds, and then make a safe return to earth at the end.
 No matter what your design, it must incorporate this payload and achieve the performance requirement.

-The Challenge is finding the exact combination of airframe design, rocket engines, and duration-control technique that will achieve exactly 800 feet and 46-48 seconds.
+The challenge is finding the exact combination of airframe design, rocket engines, and duration-control technique with a parachute that will achieve exactly 775 feet and 41-43 seconds.
 Doing this will require either lots of trial-and-error (not recommended), or smart use of a rocket-design and flight-simulation computer program to get the design "roughly right" first.
-Modern aerospace engineers do lots of "flight tests" on a computer before they start building and flying hardware--it's quicker and cheaper!
+Modern aerospace engineers do lots of "flight tests"

+on a computer before they start building and flying hardware--it's quicker and cheaper!